Frequently Asked Questions

 How will the Inquiry keep the public updated?

-The Inquiry will publish updates on its work, including future modules and hearings dates, to its website and social media channels.
+The Inquiry will publish updates on its work on its website and social media channels.

-How will the Inquiry learn about the impacts of the pandemic?
+How did the Inquiry learn about the impacts of the pandemic?

-The Inquiry will be commissioning its own research into the impacts of the pandemic and will also be seeking experts who will produce reports for consideration in the Inquiry’s hearings.
+The Inquiry commissioned its own research into the impacts of the pandemic and sought experts who produced reports for consideration in the Inquiry’s hearings.

 Structure of the Inquiry